 - Indemnifying party, etc.

-7 steps for contract metadata extraction
+7 important steps involved in contract metadata extraction

-Contract abstraction can feel like a challenging task, especially when faced with hundreds or thousands of historical contracts, but efficient planning and the right tools can help make this task easier.
+Contract abstraction can feel like a challenging task, especially when faced with hundreds or thousands of historical contracts, but efficient planning and the right metadata extraction tools can help make this task easier.
 We consulted SpotDraft’s Legal Tech team on how in-house legal counsels can go about extracting critical metadata from their contracts.

 #1 Create a repository.